 At a glance

-Rising — being discussed more frequently.
-2 mentions in the last 30 days.
+Declining — being discussed less frequently.
+0 mentions in the last 30 days, 2 the 60 before, 1 the 90 before that.

 <p>Four male suspects, including one juvenile, were arrested near the Cedar City Police station on Tuesday night after allegedly driving their electric motorcycles recklessly and attempting to flee from police.</p>